 - You are going on a long trip to New York

-The New York Pass is booked (and paid for) based on the days you want to use it and as long as the card is active, you can visit as many attractions as you want within the list of 100 attractions available.
+The New York Pass is booked (and paid for) according to the days you want to use it and as long as the card is active, you can visit as many attractions as you want within the list of 100 available attractions.

-The good thing about the New York Explorer Pass, as you know, is that it has 30 days of validity from its first use, so if you are going to make a long trip to New York you can take it easy... as long as you do not choose 10 attractions and you are going to be 3 days in the city, in that case, you will have to run!
+The good thing about the New York Explorer Pass, as you already know, is that it is valid for 30 days from its first use, so if you are going to make a long trip to New York you can take it easy... as long as you don't choose 10 attractions and you are going to spend 3 days in the city, in that case you will have to run!

-Finally, I would like to remind you of my most important recommendation: Enjoy your visit to New York!
-Although the New York Explorer Pass requires you to visit as many attractions as possible to maximize savings, remember to leave a little time each day of your trip to get lost in the streets of the Big Apple and see what you discover on your own.
+Finally, I would like to remind you my most important recommendation: enjoy your visit to New York!
+Although the New York Explorer Pass requires you to visit as many attractions as possible to maximize savings, remember to leave a little time each day of your trip to wander the streets of the Big Apple and see what you discover on your own.